procrastinate-org/procrastinate/docs/howto.rst

 Add a task middleware
 ---------------------

-As of today, procrastinate has no specific way of ensuring a piece of code runs before or after every job.
+As of today, Procrastinate has no specific way of ensuring a piece of code runs before or after every job.
 That being said, you can always decide to use your own decorator instead of ``@app.task`` and have this decorator implement the actions you need and delegate the rest to ``@app.task``.